kaycebasques/technicalwriting.dev/searchboxes.rst

 The quickstart page has the same search box UI.

-The search box in the header seems broken; when I typed ``test`` and pressed :kbd:`Enter` nothing happened.
+The search box in the header seems broken; when I type ``test`` and press :kbd:`Enter` nothing happens.
 Focusing the other search box caused a blue border around it.
 Typing ``test`` didn't cause any changes i.e. no dropdown or modal appeared.

 .. image:: /_static/unreal-quickstart-20240218.png

 The search results page shows the number of results, the usual list of titles and descriptions, and query matches in bold.
-It also lets you filter content to only see stuff from certain parts of the ecosystem e.g. news, documentation, forums, etc.
+It also lets me filter content to only see stuff from certain parts of the ecosystem e.g. news, documentation, forums, etc. The URL of the results page suggests it's powered by Bing.

 .. image:: /_static/unreal-serp-20240218.png